fernand0labra/rai-cluster-workshop/README.md

 ### Desktop OnDemand Platform

-There are two desktop apps "Desktop (Compute)" and "Desktop (Login)".
-Both will give you an interactive desktop session, the difference if it will be on a compute node where you can do some actual computations or if it is on a shared login node where you can need to refrain from heavy usage.
+In [Desktop OnDemand](https://portal.c3se.chalmers.se/public/root/) there are two desktop apps "Desktop (Compute)" and "Desktop (Login)".
+Both will give you an interactive desktop session, however the compute node allows some actual computations whereas the shared login node allows small tests or builds.
+The interactive sessions platform as shown in the left image, provides a selection of time and resources to the instantiated desktop instance.
+Once the instance is created, selection on compression and image quality is available to facilitate low-bandwith connections.

+It is recommended to select one of the lower cost GPUs such as T4s but usually V100s are the most available.
+When leaving the OnDemand webpage, remember to logout so that the session is finished and only the exact amount of time used is drawn.

 <table>
 <tr>